-- 5. The location of every first aid box; fire extinguisher and emergency exit is to be clearly indicated by means of a sign. - 6.
-When using, an explosive power tool the appropriate signage shall be erected, warning people of its use. - 7.
-Contractors shall provide signage where work is conducted and where unauthorised entry is prohibited and/or where alerting and cautioning passers-by to be aware of potential dangers. - 8.
-The meanings of the appropriate symbolic signage must be discussed during induction training and toolbox talks. - 9.
+- 5. Contractors establishing sites must erect a company sign at their site offices to reflect the name and contact details of the: Construction Supervisor; Health and Safety Manager/Practitioner; First Aider; Health and Safety Representative and Evacuation warden. - 6.
+The location of every first aid box; fire extinguisher and emergency exit is to be clearly indicated by means of a sign. - 7.
+When using, an explosive power tool the appropriate signage shall be erected, warning people of its use. - 8.
+Contractors shall provide signage where work is conducted and where unauthorised entry is prohibited and/or where alerting and cautioning passers-by to be aware of potential dangers. - 9.
+The meanings of the appropriate symbolic signage must be discussed during induction training and toolbox talks. - 10.
 Where possible, within workshops, work areas and established premises, the appropriate sign indicating the meaning of symbolic safety signs must be displayed.